 Cut Down On The Sugary & Acidic Drinks

 Speaking of coffee, there is nothing like a morning pick-me-up.
 For some people, that morning cup of coffee or soda is essential for kicking the day off right (you don’t want to talk to some of us without our cup of joe first).
 However, these types of acidic and sugary drinks can harm your teeth.
 Yes, they can cause stains, which are difficult to remove, but they can also erode the enamel of your teeth.
 This can lead to sensitivity, gum recession, and other unenjoyable issues.
 We know eliminating these drinks can be hard, but we strongly recommend cutting it down to a cup a day.

 It would be best if you did more than brush your teeth.
 You should also be brushing your tongue.
 You can do this with a tongue scraper.
 If you do not clean it regularly, bacteria will stick to your tongue and cause all kinds of issues.
 Even if you brush your teeth, your tongue will still cling to the bacteria and other gunk.
 When you brush and clean your tongue, this not only will help remove the bacteria from your mouth, but it will also help drastically improve your breath as well.
 If you do have a tongue scraper though don’t drag it back and forth.
 Drag it from back to front, lift it, clean it, and repeat.

 Keep Your Natural Teeth For Forever

-One of the most critical steps you need to follow is to have your teeth regularly checked by your dentist.
+One of the most critical top dental habits you need to follow is to have your teeth regularly checked by your dentist.
 While brushing, flossing, and doing everything else for your teeth is essential, there are issues you will not always be able to spot.
 This is where your dentist comes in.
 Your dentist will help clean and care for your teeth.
 They will also be there to provide you with additional advice to help you keep your natural teeth.
 But if you end up with a problem where you need a root canal, Ballantyne Endodontics will be here for you every step of the way.